Parent and Family Engagement Policy

 Woodrow Wilson Middle School will provide other reasonable support for parent and family engagement activities under Section 1116 as parents may request by:

-· Establish new partners and invite our existing partners to visit our school with ideas to support one another
+We will engage the school community and develop community partnerships while simultaneously inviting our existing partners to visit our school with ideas to support one another.